Op-amp Tutorial Includes:

 Introduction Circuits summary Inverting amplifier Summing amplifier Non-inverting amplifier Variable gain amplifier High pass active filter Low pass active filter Bandpass filter Notch filter Comparator Schmitt trigger Multivibrator Bistable Integrator Differentiator Wien bridge oscillator Phase shift oscillator

 Operational amplifiers provide an excellent way of making and designing notch filters.
-Op amp active notch filters are very effective whilst being easy to design and construct.
+Op amp circuits for active notch filters are very effective whilst being easy to design and construct using a minimal number of electronic components.

 Notch filter response